DanijelHuis/HDAugmentedReality/README.md

 # HDAugmentedReality

-Augmented Reality component for iOS, written in Swift 2.0.
+Augmented Reality component for iOS, written in Swift 3.0.
-Note: Version 0.1.0 was written in Swift 1.2 so use that for older Xcodes.
+Note: Version 1.0.1 on branch master was written in Swift 2.
+Version 0.1.0 was written in Swift 1.2 so use that for older Xcodes.

 ## Features